Unipisa/OrbFit/README.md

 # OrbFit

-### an astronomy library to compute orbits and ephemerides.
+### an astronomy library to compute orbits and ephemerides developed at the Department of Mathematics of Univeristy of Pisa by the group of Andrea Milani Comparetti.

+The year of the first version of OrbFit is 1995, even if the starting point was the Orbit11 software which by that year had already reached the 11th version.
+The beginning of the writing of Orbit1 dates back to the founding date of the Space Mechanics group, that is, to 1978. [http://adams.dm.unipi.it/orbfit/](http://adams.dm.unipi.it/orbfit/).

 [![SWH](https://archive.softwareheritage.org/badge/origin/https://github.com/Unipisa/OrbFit.git/)](https://archive.softwareheritage.org/browse/origin/https://github.com/Unipisa/OrbFit.git/)